Skip to main content

 What Is the Impact on the HPG Axis?

-All forms of exogenous testosterone administration suppress the body’s natural production by providing to the hypothalamus and pituitary gland, the master regulators of the HPG axis.
+All forms of exogenous testosterone administration suppress the body’s natural production by providing negative feedback to the hypothalamus and pituitary gland, the master regulators of the HPG axis.
 This leads to a decrease in the production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn shuts down testicular production of testosterone and sperm.

 The constant, unwavering signal from pellets provides a very strong and consistent negative feedback, leading to a profound and durable suppression of the HPG axis.